dirkwhoffmann/vAmiga/Documentation/Tutorials/Exploring.md

 ![Gameport menu](images/gameports.png "Gameport menu")

 The mouse refers to the Mac's internal mouse.
 Note that the Mac does not distinguish between the mouse and the touchpad.
 This means that both devices cannot be used independently.
-The next two items refer to keyboard-emulated joysticks. vAmiga differentiates between two sets of keys, which can be configured in the preferences.
+The next two items refer to keyboard-emulated joysticks. vAmiga differentiates between two sets of keys, which can be configured in the emulator settings.
 The last two items are placeholders, which are currently grayed out.
 As soon as a compatible gamepad is connected to the host, e.g. a compatible USB joystick, the new device will appear in one of the placeholder slots.

 ### Snapshots